-The Honda CR-V and the Toyota RAV4 are two of the best-selling SUVs in the United States, a segment that’s filled to the brim with competition.
-When you pit the best of the best against each other, which comes out on top?
-We compared both the 2017 CR-V and the 2017 RAV4 to see which would be the better buy for modern drivers seeking a capable and versatile ride.
+As members of the crowded crossover segment, the Honda CR-V and the Toyota RAV4 are up against a number of strong competitors.
+When you pit these two versatile crossovers against each other, which comes out on top?
+We compared both the 2017 CR-V and the 2017 RAV4 to see which would be the better buy for modern drivers seeking a capable and sophisticated ride.
 The results may surprise you.

 While it’s true that the Toyota RAV4 comes in an available hybrid model with an impressive fuel rating, the hybrid is far more expensive than the standard RAV4 model.
 When it comes down to traditional gasoline engines, the CR-V wins in this category, with a fuel economy of 28 mpg city/34 mpg highway in comparison to the RAV4’s 30-mpg highway rating.